-Soon you will notice ten unique artworks sprinkling the Methow Valley.
-Coordinated by Methow Arts, the Methow River Collaborative is a project of the Department of Ecology, Methow Salmon Recovery Foundation and Methow Arts Alliance.
-True to Twisp, WA the project uses locally crafted artwork to connect the very things we value about where we live: the river, nature, our community, art and learning.
+Coordinated by Methow Arts, the Methow River Collaborative is a project of the Department of Ecology, Methow Salmon Recovery Foundation, Bureau of Reclamation and Methow Arts Alliance.
+True to the Methow, the project uses locally crafted artwork to connect the very things we value about where we live: the river, nature, our community, art and learning.

 (Artwork by Hannah Viano.)

-INFO: Methow Arts, email@example.com SPONSORS: Department of Ecology, MSRF, and Bureau of Reclamantion.
+INFO: Methow Arts, email@example.com SPONSORS: Department of Ecology, MSRF, and Bureau of Reclamation.